Yacht Destination

 Incredible Panoramas

-For yacht charter guests seeking the finest sunset locations on the Amalfi Coast, Gavitella Beach is truly exceptional.
-Located on the Vettica side of Praiano, it is the only beach on the coast to enjoy uninterrupted sun until it sets, making it one of the most coveted vantage points as evening approaches.
-From here, the panorama unfolds from Positano across the legendary Li Galli islets to Punta Campanella and onward to the silhouette of Capri — a breathtaking backdrop best appreciated from the water or a discreet beachside table.
+One of the most coveted sunset locations on the Amalfi Coast is Gavitella Beach.
+Located on the Vettica side of Praiano, it is uniquely positioned as the only beach on the Amalfi Coast to enjoy uninterrupted sunlight until it slips behind the horizon.
+From this privileged vantage point, views stretch from Positano across the legendary Li Galli islets to Punta Campanella and the unmistakable silhouette of Capri — an extraordinary panorama whether admired from anchor or a discreet beachside terrace.

 Gorgeous Views

-From the water, exploring the Amalfi Coast by yacht charter becomes a continuous study in beauty.
-Vertically stacked villages cascade down dramatic cliffs, citrus groves scent the air, and ancient watchtowers stand sentinel above the sea — a perspective that can only truly be appreciated from the deck of a charter yacht.
+Exploring the Amalfi Coast by yacht charter is a continuous study in beauty.
+From the deck, vertically stacked villages tumble down dramatic cliffs, citrus groves perfume the air and ancient watchtowers rise above the sea — a perspective that can only truly be appreciated from the water.
+An Amalfi Coast yacht charter offers uninterrupted views of crystalline bays and verdant mountains, far removed from the crowds ashore.

-Running parallel to the coast, the legendary SS163 Amalfitana — the road of a thousand bends — threads its way from Sorrento to Salerno.
-Vespas weave past hire cars as the road plunges towards the water in a series of exhilarating curves, offering land-based travellers fleeting glimpses of the same crystalline sea and verdant mountains that yacht charter guests enjoy uninterrupted from offshore.
+Running parallel to the coastline, the legendary SS163 Amalfitana — the famed road of a thousand bends — winds from Sorrento to Salerno.
+While Vespas and hire cars navigate its exhilarating curves, land-based travellers catch only fleeting glimpses of the same sweeping panoramas that yacht charter guests enjoy in complete serenity from offshore.

-For a more intimate experience, Agriturismo Villa Maria above Minori offers a warm welcome and a taste of authentic local produce, from handmade antipasti to artisanal olive oil and fruit liqueurs — perfect to take back on board.
+For a more intimate culinary experience, Agriturismo Villa Maria above Minori offers authentic local produce, from handmade antipasti to artisanal olive oil and fruit liqueurs — ideal to take back on board.

-Further along the coast, Torre Normanna in Maiori stands alone on its rocky promontory, a 13th-century Norman tower transformed into one of the region’s most atmospheric dining destinations.
-With uninterrupted views across the town and coastline, it provides a memorable conclusion to a day spent discovering the Amalfi Coast by yacht charter.
+Further along, Torre Normanna in Maiori occupies a 13th-century Norman tower on a rocky promontory.
+With uninterrupted coastal views and an atmospheric setting, it provides a memorable finale to a day discovering the Amalfi Coast by yacht charter.

 Tantalising Food

-An Amalfi yacht charter is as much a culinary journey as it is a visual one.
-Dining on board with a private yacht chef, sourcing the finest local ingredients from coastal markets, delivers a truly bespoke gastronomic experience — refined, seasonal and unmistakably Italian.
+An Amalfi Coast yacht charter is as much a culinary journey as it is a visual one.
+Dining on board with a private chef, provisioning from local coastal markets, transforms an Amalfi Coast experience into something truly bespoke — refined, seasonal and unmistakably Italian.
+From breakfast on deck to candlelit dinners at anchor, a yacht charter along the Amalfi Coast allows gastronomy to unfold at your own pace.

-When choosing to dine ashore, the Amalfi Coast reveals a cuisine deeply rooted in Campanian tradition and the rhythm of the seasons.
-Menus celebrate pristine seafood, handmade pastas and mountain dishes shaped by the Lattari range that forms the dramatic spine of the coast.
-Expect delicacies such as parapandalo shrimps, scialatielli with clams or octopus, paccheri filled with garden vegetables, and spaghetti dressed with Colatura di Alici — the prized amber anchovy essence produced in Cetara.
+When choosing to dine ashore during an Amalfi Coast yacht charter, the region reveals a cuisine deeply rooted in Campanian tradition and the rhythm of the seasons.
+Menus celebrate pristine seafood, handmade pastas and mountain dishes shaped by the Lattari range that forms the dramatic spine of the Amalfi Coast.
+Expect delicacies such as parapandalo shrimps, scialatielli with clams or octopus, paccheri filled with garden vegetables, and spaghetti dressed with the prized Colatura di Alici produced in Cetara.

-At local markets, bunches of Pomodorino del Piennolo tomatoes hang in vibrant clusters.
-Grown exclusively on the volcanic slopes surrounding Mount Vesuvius, these protected-status tomatoes are revered across Campania for their depth of flavour and are best enjoyed in rustic soups, simple basil-scented pasta or an exceptional Pizza Napoletana.
+At local markets across the Amalfi Coast, vibrant clusters of Pomodorino del Piennolo tomatoes hang in abundance.
+Grown exclusively on the volcanic slopes surrounding Mount Vesuvius, these protected-status tomatoes are celebrated throughout Campania for their depth of flavour and are best enjoyed in rustic soups, basil-scented pasta or an authentic Pizza Napoletana — perfect inspiration for your yacht charter chef.

-In Ravello, an essential stop during an Amalfi yacht charter is Villa Maria, the former estate of the Marquis de Cinque.
-Still run by the Palumbo family, the restaurant draws heavily on organic produce from its own gardens — local fish cooked on lemon leaves, finished with garlic, lemon zest and crisp breadcrumbs, is a signature dish.
+In Ravello, an essential stop on an Amalfi Coast yacht charter is Agriturismo Villa Maria, the former estate of the Marquis de Cinque.
+Still run by the Palumbo family, the restaurant draws heavily on organic produce from its own gardens; local fish cooked on lemon leaves with garlic, lemon zest and crisp breadcrumbs remains a signature dish.

-Lemons themselves are an icon of the coast, with the oversized sfusato variety enjoying near-legendary status.
-Best savoured as a chilled glass of artisanal limoncello or a refreshing lemon granita, they provide the perfect conclusion to a day spent cruising this extraordinary coastline.
+Lemons are an enduring icon of the Amalfi Coast, particularly the oversized sfusato variety.
+Whether savoured as artisanal limoncello or a refreshing lemon granita, they offer the perfect finale to a day spent discovering the Amalfi Coast by yacht charter — where every flavour reflects the character of this extraordinary coastline.

 Stunning Beaches

-A yacht charter in Amalfi offers privileged access to one of the Mediterranean’s most varied and beautiful collections of beaches.
-Along the coast, lively municipal beaches such as Marina Grande in Amalfi sit alongside far more secluded stretches of sand and pebble, many untouched by crowds and perfectly suited to swimming, snorkelling, diving and watersports.
+An Amalfi Coast yacht charter offers privileged access to one of the Mediterranean’s most diverse and beautiful collections of beaches.
+Along the Amalfi Coast, lively stretches such as Marina Grande in Amalfi contrast with secluded coves of sand and pebble — many untouched by crowds and perfectly suited to swimming, snorkelling, diving and watersports.
+Exploring the Amalfi Coast by yacht charter reveals a side of the coastline that remains hidden to most land-based visitors.

-At Marina di Praia in Praiano, a sheltered pebble beach framed by traditional fishing boats creates a wonderfully authentic atmosphere, complemented by several excellent cliffside restaurants.
-A walk along the coastal path beneath the Saracen watchtower, Torre a Mare, is highly recommended, as is returning after dark for a cocktail at the atmospheric Africana nightclub set within the rock.
+At Marina di Praia in Praiano, a sheltered pebble beach framed by traditional fishing boats creates an authentic atmosphere, complemented by excellent cliffside restaurants.
+A stroll beneath the Saracen watchtower Torre a Mare offers striking coastal views, while evenings invite cocktails at Africana Famous Club, set dramatically within the rock.

-Further along the coast, the traditional fishing village of Cetara provides a quieter alternative to Amalfi and Positano.
-For those arriving by yacht, Collata Beach, accessible only from the sea, offers a tranquil escape and a fitting conclusion to a day spent discovering the Amalfi Coast by yacht charter.
+Further along the Amalfi Coast, the traditional fishing village of Cetara offers a quieter alternative to Amalfi and Positano.
+For guests arriving by yacht charter, Collata Beach — accessible only from the sea — provides a tranquil finale to a day discovering the Amalfi Coast from its most exclusive vantage point.

 Aerial view of blue parasols on white sandy Amalfi beach